 - "S" Parking Permit: "S" parking permits are intended for work-related use by individuals who provide services to USD and are not directly employed by the university.
 "S" parking permits are valid in any University parking lot.
-Vendor permits are NOT valid in service spaces, reserved spaces, disability spaces and all other areas not designated as a parking space.
+Vendor permits are NOT valid in reserved spaces, disability spaces and all other areas not designated as a parking space.

 - "E" Parking Permit: Individuals who have been granted Emeritus faculty status and have been given a Parking Permit from the university President's office will receive an "E" parking permit.
 "E" parking permits are valid in any university parking lot.

 - Temporary Permits: Temporary permits are available for short term parking on the university campus.
 Temporary permits can be purchased at the University Police Department.
 Cost of a Temporary parking permit is $2.00 per day.

 - Permit Refunds: Refunds on permits are allowed prior to the first day of the spring semester as posted on the university's calendar.
 Refunds will be given at one half of the original purchase price of the permit.
 Individuals requesting a parking permit refund should return their permit to the Business Office.
 Refunds will not be given to an individual with unpaid fines.